 The track rises steeply now, leading to my goal.
 There are so many dreams I’d like to show you but I have little control over things to be where I expect them and no reason to keep you too long.
 Some are not so becoming.
 Fear written in blood-splashed walls, the road of lions who talk but I cannot trust, the cross-shaped building oozing threat and secrecy.

 This part of the track, still bordered by lush emerald grass, is a place bards come for lyrics.
 Lyrics which whisper past us like ideas waiting for someone to take them.
-Separate lines but some seem to be related, taunting me with an elusive profundity beyond my grasp.
+Separate lines but some seem to be related, taunting me with profundity beyond my grasp: mockingly elusive.
 So like things which enchanted me as a child still too young to comprehend.
 Listen to a few and see what I mean:

 The noblest families raised by the cruellest swords